daz4126/Nanny-State/README.md

 }
 ```

-This view displays a property of the State called `salutation` followed by the string "World" inside `<h1>` tags.
+This view displays a property of the state called `salutation` followed by the string "World" inside `<h1>` tags.
 The value of `state.salutation` will either be "Hello" or "Goodbye".
 After this is a button element with an `onclick` event listener attached to it that calls the `changeSalutation` event handler that is defined inside the `View` function.
 The `saluation` variable uses a ternary operator to display "Goodbye" if the salutation is currenlty "Hello" or display "Hello" otherwise.
 This is the text displayed on the button and also used by the `changeSalutation` to toggle the value of the `salutation` property.
 We want the value of `State.salutation` to toggle between "Hello" and "Goodbye" when this button is clicked.

 Let's create the `State` object with the initial value of the `salutation` property set to be "Hello":